Welcome: Modernizing Quality Engineering While AI Rewrites the Rules

 If you prefer practical assets you can use immediately, browse the QE Leader Toolkit.

-If you want a lightweight sanity check, reply after you review the diagnostic with:
+If you want a lightweight sanity check, reply after you review the diagnostic with your section totals (A–E) and your top constraint (one sentence).
+I will respond with a few priority moves to consider.

 What I mean by modernization

 Modernization is not predicting the future.
-It is building a QE system that can adapt:
+It is building a QE system that can adapt: faster feedback loops, clearer ownership and fewer handoffs, automation that stays worth maintaining, governance that matches delivery reality, and reporting that supports release decisions under uncertainty.

 Transparency